Luminaar/Luminaar.github.io/Pelican/content/python-tooling.md

 `setup.cfg` file.
 This file can be used to store configuration for `pylint`, `pycodestyle` and many other tools.

-To make packaging more comfortable, we use [cookicutter templates](https://cookiecutter.readthedocs.io/).
+To make packaging more comfortable, we use [cookiecutter templates](https://cookiecutter.readthedocs.io/).
 That way configuration is the same for all projects but can be customized if needed.
 Checks in Teamcity then rely on this configuration.
 This is a compromise between centralized control and